 According to a statement from the presidency, Macron said he "would hold consultations with several countries to determine their position on the initiative" to deploy an international military force in southern Lebanon after the departure of the United Nations Interim Force in Lebanon, or UNIFIL, whose withdrawal is set to begin at the start of 2027.

-The two heads of state also discussed Lebanese-Syrian relations and coordination between the two countries.
+The two presidents also discussed Lebanese-Syrian relations and coordination between the two countries.
 On that occasion, Aoun welcomed comments made by Syrian President Ahmad al-Sharaa during a televised interview Sunday on Al Mashhad.

 The Syrian president denied any intention to intervene militarily in Lebanon and raised the possibility of engaging in dialogue with Hezbollah "if this serves Lebanon's interests and preserves those of Syria."